php-istio/jwt-authentication-bundle/README.md

 The Symfony bundle provides JWT authentication for request forwarded by Istio sidecar.

-> To use this bundle, make sure your K8S application pod had injected Istio sidecar and [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) CRD had configured, if not your application **IS NOT SECURE**.
+> To use this bundle, make sure your K8S application pod had injected Istio sidecar and configured [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) CRD, if not your application **IS NOT SECURE**.

-The difference between this bundle and the awesome [Lexik JWT Authentication](https://github.com/lexik/LexikJWTAuthenticationBundle) bundle is it's **NOT** validate JWT token because Istio sidecar proxy had validated before forward request to your application, so that your application don't need to hold public key and double validate JWT token.
+The main difference between the awesome [Lexik JWT Authentication](https://github.com/lexik/LexikJWTAuthenticationBundle) bundle and this bundle is it's **NOT** validate JWT token because Istio sidecar had validated before forward request to your application, so that your application don't need to hold public key and double validate JWT token.

 ## Requirements